 Lent prayers.
 Today starts Lent.
-It is the 40 days period dedicated to preparing for the celebration of the death and resurrection of Jesus Christ – Easter.
-The Lent begins on Ashes Day and lasts forty days.
+It is the 40-day period dedicated to preparing for the celebration of the death and resurrection of Jesus Christ – Easter.
+Lent begins on Ashes Day and lasts forty days.
 Every Sunday is dedicated to the resurrection of Christ, so it is not a time of repentance or fasting.
-For this reason, Lent commenced on Ash Wednesday before the first Lent on Sunday to preserve the fortieth-day period.
+For this reason, Lent commenced on Ash Wednesday before the first Sunday of Lent to preserve the fortieth-day period.

 The most important practices during Lent are prayer, fasting, and almsgiving.
 As Pope Francis said of Lent prayers, fasting, and almsgiving: “All three exclude the need for appearances: what counts is not appearances: the value of life does not depend on the approval of others or success, but on what we have inside us.”

 So, Lent allows us to change ourselves by restricting ourselves and giving more to God and others.
-So, let’s look closer at the meaning of Lent, its biblical references, and what special prayers and practices are associated with Lent.
-Also, we will give you some ideas about Lent prayers.
+So, let’s look more closely at the meaning of Lent, its biblical references, and the special prayers and practices associated with it.
+We will also share some ideas for Lent prayers.

 What is the meaning of Lent?

 During Lent, we realize how small we are, acknowledge our failures and sins, and seek God’s help to grow.
-All this helps us to give ourselves closer to God.
+All this helps us draw closer to God.

 During Lent, believers are urged to fast, especially on the Day of Ashes and every Friday.
 They should also refrain from any amusements and anything that harms or distorts their relationship with God and others.